The Various Ways to Strike a Soccer Ball

 Knuckle the Ball - This is the way Cristiano Ronaldo strikes the ball so it knuckles in the air and the keeper can't read where the ball is going to go.
 Strike through the center of the ball and land on the shooting foot but don't follow through entirely - hold up a little bit so you follow through just in front of the ball.
 The other trick is to hit the ball near the valve, where you pump up the ball.

-Learn more at these pages: shooting skills and how to knuckle the ball.
+Learn more about shooting and striking the soccer ball at these pages: shooting skills and how to knuckle the ball.